KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Malatar Wütend.md

 ###### Recruitment
 Malatar was auto admitted into the peacekeeper force and was given S-Rank
 ##### Abilities
-Malatar is a level 16 Berserker Barbarian
+Malatar is a Berserker Barbarian